evanmunro/draft-policy/README.md

-### Replication Code for Paper on an Incentive-Compatible Draft Allocation Mechanism
+### Replication Code for Paper on Targeting in Tournaments with Dynamic Incentives

 This repository contains Julia and R code for replicating the figures and tables in